bobh0303/bobh-scratch/Browsers as a font test platform.md

-# Using a browser for font testing
+# Using a browser for no-install font testing

-## No-install testing

 Because modern browsers support `@font-face`, you can test a font without actually installing it in your system.
 This is handy, especially for comparing different versions of the same font and for systems, like Windows, where font install isn’t quite as reliable as one might like.

-Because all source documents, stylesheets, and fonts to be tested can be on your local computer, this no-install testing can make a rapid build and test cycle feasible.
+With all source documents, stylesheets, and fonts to be tested on your local computer rather than a web server, this no-install testing can provide for rapid build and test cycles.

 Recent versions of Firefox, Chrome, and Edge all support this technique.

-## Firefox
+## Mozilla Firefox

 ### Useful configuration options